BikeVentura is an active, grassroots organization governed by a Board of Directors.

 Leah’s passion for riding began at a young age.
 She grew up in the rolling hills of Pennsylvania, always riding her bike with her neighbors.
 They would travel for miles around town, to the ice cream shop, and to friend’s houses.
-Leah believes child-like adventure should be part of Ventura’s blueprint.
-She’s passionate about
+Leah believes child-like adventure should be part of Ventura’s blueprint and is passionate about creating a #kidsafeventura.

-Leah is dedicated to being an active participant in Ventura’s future and was appointed to the Measure O Citizens Oversight Committee in September 2020.
+Leah is dedicated to being an active participant in Ventura’s future and serves on the Measure O Citizens Oversight Committee in September 2020.

 She is an IT Program Manager at Atlassian and earned her B.S. in Materials Engineering at Cal Poly, San Luis Obispo.
 Leah lives in Ventura with her husband, two children, and a family dog.
 Catch her around town on her e-bike with her kiddos on the back!